Finding FUN things to do outside can be intimidating for parents sometimes, but it’s always worth the effort.

 76. Wash Trikes.
 No need for a hose when the rain is falling.
 A bucket of suds and a sponge, and you’re good to go.
 The family bikes will be sparkly and clean.

 77. Splash in Puddles.
 Puddles, puddles, everywhere.
 They’re made for jumping.
 How many can you find?

 78. Make Rain Art.
-Grab some watercolor paints (the dried ones you find in the craft aisle at the grocery store.)
+Grab some watercolor paints (the dried ones you find in the craft aisle at the grocery store).
 Crush them in a plastic bag, then sprinkle them on watercolor paper that you’ve placed outside.
 You’ll see a beautiful image emerge.
-You can also use pastels, if you have not watercolor paints.
+You can also use pastels.

 79. Create Music in the Rain.
 While the rain is falling, put out a variety objects to “hear” the the different sounds they make it the rain.
 What’s your favorite sound?
 Can you make high-pitches and low-pitches?

 80. Swing to the Drops.
 Don’t let a little rain stop you from swinging…can you catch the drops with your toes?

 81. Float Your Boat.
 This is a family favorite…build paper boats and send them downstream.
 We learned that construction paper works a little better than newspaper in the rain.
 Nothing beats seeing your own boats float in the falling rain!

 82. Hold Your Tongue Out.
 Something as simple as catching raindrops on your tongue can build a subtle bond with your kiddo.
 It lets them know you understand just what it’s like to be a kid.

 83. Build A Obstacle.
 The only thing that is better than an obstacle course, is an obstacle course in the rain.
 The flips on the trampoline, run around the tree, balance across the balance beam, 10 jumps on the jump rope…I’m sure you can think of more.